 - At any time that works for you?

 - On your own schedule, at your own pace?

 - From your own computer, tablet or phone?

-- In 20+ lessons for the cost of one therapy session?
+- In 20+ lessons for less than the cost of two therapy sessions?

 About the Instructor